JediZ/PDE-based-image-processing/README.md

 In IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR 2007), Minneapolis, MN, June 2007.
 ".

-3.2 DIRECTORY: matlab
+###3.2 matlab-directory
 This directory contains all the matlab functions.

-3.3 DIRECTORY: mex
+###3.3 mex-directory
 This directory contains all the mex-functions called by some of the Matlab-functions defined in the 'matlab'-directory.
 You can compile all the mex-functions by running:
 >buildAll.m

-3.3.1 DIRECTORY: build
+####3.3.1 build-directory
 Directory where all the compiled mex-functions are placed.

-3.3.2 DIRECTORY: source
+####3.3.2 source-directory
 Source code for the mex-functions.

-4.0 KNOWN ISSUES
+##4 KNOWN ISSUES
 MEX-codes using OpenMP, when compiled with certain versions of gcc, fail to execute properly (segmentation fault).
 I think the problem is related to stack size, but I have not confirmed this yet.
+If you have problems using the functions, please do let me know.

 Cheers,
 Jarno